web3index/web3index-org/README.md

 }
 ```

-Once this endpoint is available add your project to the Web3 Index [registry](./registry.json), and include a `usage` field that points to your endpoint.
+Once this endpoint is available add your protocol to the Web3 Index [registry](./registry.json), and include a `usage` field that points to your endpoint.

 Note: your API codebase must be open sourced in order to be considered for the index.